Introducing Triberg

 GPS: N48°6’2” E8°3’5” 19€ per night.

 Beautiful views of the surrounding mountains.
 Nice site shop.
 Friendly owners who speak good English.
-Modern clean toilet and showers.
+Modern, clean toilets and showers.
 Great base for visiting the Black Forest

 This Site is listed in the ACSI Discount Camping Book available here.
-This book is definitely worth getting for its discount card that you can use for out of season camping.
+This book is worth getting for its discount card that you can use for out-of-season camping.

 Photo Gallery